zenml-io/zenml/docs/book/guides/low-level-api/chapter-6.md

 Until now, we've been reading from a static data importer step because we are at the experimentation phase of the ML workflow.
 Now as we head towards production, we want to switch over to a non-static, dynamic data importer step:

+This could be anything like:

+* A database/data warehouse that updates regularly (SQL databases, BigQuery, Snowflake)
+* A data lake (S3 Buckets/Azure Blob Storage/GCP Storage)
+* An API which allows you to query the latest data.

 ## Read from a dynamic datasource

 Let's also slightly change our pipeline to add our new step.
 For this guide, we have set up a [public BigQuery table]() that simulates a real world setting of reading from a production database.
 The data in the public BigQuery table is just MNIST data but new data is added every day.